-- 3.6 There has been 1 Executive Decisions called-in for scrutiny during the course of the municipal year, relating to Land at St Martin's Road, Deal which was called-in by Councillor K Mills. - 3.7 It should be emphasised that the number of times the call-in power is exercised has no direction correlation with the efficiency of the Council's overview and scrutiny functions.
+- 3.6 There has been 1 Executive Decisions called-in for scrutiny during the course of the municipal year, relating to Lifting of Overage Clauses at Station Field, Aylesham which was called-in by Councillor K Mills at the request of the Chairman of the Scrutiny (Community and Regeneration) Committee, Councillor Jim Hood. - 3.7 It should be emphasised that the number of times the call-in power is exercised has no direction correlation with the efficiency of the Council's overview and scrutiny functions.
 For example, the use of programmed scrutiny in the decision-making process can ensure that Overview and Scrutiny Committees have less need to call-in an item having already had the opportunity to express a view on a matter to the decision-maker.